Courtesy of Virgin Voyages

 Virgin Voyages partnered with AvroKO Hospitality Group, Michelin-starred chef Brad Farmerie, and Brand Bureau to design and develop the Scarlet Lady’s food and beverage experiences.

 While indulging will clearly be encouraged, wellness will also be a big focus on the ship, a shameless nod to a detox and retox style of vacationing.
 There will be a spa on board, as well as an athletic club with bootcamp and boxing classes, a full basketball court, and a cold-pressed juice bar.
 Hangovers might be best nursed by lounging on the catamaran net that will be at the back of the ship.

 Virgin Voyages will be an adults-only cruise line (another potential selling point for the cruise-allergic).
-The vessel will sail to the Caribbean from Miami for the 2020 season, and some sailings will include Havana, Cuba.
-Bookings are open now, but you can also enter to win a four-night cruise to Havana in July 2020 to celebrate Richard Branson's birthday with him on board the Scarlet Lady.
+The vessel will sail to the Caribbean from Miami for the 2020 season, and bookings are open now.

 This article originally appeared online on November 8, 2018; it was updated in February 2019 to include current information.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips